 You will need to provide:

-Applications for a temporary road closure must be accompanied by a traffic management plan, prepared by a certified Site Traffic Management Supervisor.
+Applications for a temporary road closure must be accompanied by a Traffic Management Plan (TMP).
+From 1 May 2021 TMPs must be prepared by a certified Temporary Traffic Management Planner (TTM Planner).

 Certified traffic management companies in Hawke’s Bay include: